 As you have the initial conversations about divorce with your kids, you have the opportunity to help them feel safe, secure, and loved at a time when they need it most.

 Explaining divorce to your kids is undoubtedly challenging, but it is also an opportunity to show them how much you love them, to strengthen your relationship with them, and show them that life is always changing and that resilience, positivity, and support will see them through.
-Understanding how best to tell them; what words to use, how much information to share and when to share it, will help you to continue to provide security and stability for them throughout your divorce process.
+Understanding how best to tell them, what words to use, how much information to share, and when to share it will help you continue providing security and stability throughout your divorce process.

 Here are a few guiding principles that can help you to provide explanations and answers to your children’s questions.

 Even though you may be hurting and/or feeling resentment toward your spouse, it is important that you do not display negativity in front of your kids.
 Research shows that it is not the divorce that does long-term harm to kids, but rather it is the conflict between their parents during the divorce that causes them harm.
 So before telling your kids about the divorce, you must first find ways to manage your communications with your spouse so that your kids are not exposed to any conflict between the two of you.